Projects

 Project description:

-Decoding the Matrix: The Role of Matrix Mechanics in Neuronal Synchronization
+The Role of Matrix Mechanics in Neuronal Synchronization

 The brain’s extracellular matrix (ECM), comprising fibrous proteins, glucosaminoglycans, proteoglycans, and glycoproteins, plays a crucial role in shaping brain structure, excitability, and overall function.
 During brain development, the ECM undergoes substantial changes, impacting cellular behaviors such as proliferation, adhesion, migration, differentiation, and cell death.

 Despite advances in understanding the ECM’s role in brain development and disease, the impact of mechanical cues on neuronal activity remains unclear.
 Abnormal ECM conditions are linked to genetic and acquired epilepsy syndromes, prompting exploration for therapeutic interventions.
 This project seeks to unveil the intricate relationship between matrix mechanics and neuronal synchronization, contributing to a mechanistic understanding of cellular and circuit function.
 Our goal is to lay the groundwork for innovative, informed treatment approaches in epilepsy.
-Join us on this journey to uncover the secrets of the neuronal matrix interface.

 Project description: